-Borobudur Temple Compound – World Heritage Site
+Borobudur Temple Compound – Java, Indonesia World Heritage Sites

-The incredible Borobudur temple is the largest Buddhist temple in the entire world.
+The incredible Borobudur temple is the largest Buddhist temple in the world.
 Located near the city of Yogyakarta in central Java, Borobudur was built in the early 9th century AD.
 Sadly, little is known about its construction.
 The bell-shaped stupas are the most eye-catching feature, but the whole temple is covered in small details that are worth a closer look.

 The complex itself consists of nine ascending platforms in a stepped square pyramid shape, each side roughly 120 metres long.
 The lower six platforms are square shaped, while the upper three platforms are circular.
 There’s also a large stupa directly in the centre at the top.
 Viewed from above, the temple is laid out in the shape of a Buddhist mandala representing the Buddhist cosmology.
 It’s still an active Buddhist shrine, where pilgrims walk clockwise around the nine platforms, symbolically ascending towards Nirvana.